-Ottawa’s downtown core is only a short 20-minute drive away from the winter wonderland of Gatineau Park.
-With over 200km of cross-country skiing trails, plus opportunities to snowshoe, hike, fat bike or winter camp, the Instagram opportunities are endless!
+Ottawa’s downtown core is only a short 20-minute drive away from the winter wonderland that is Gatineau Park in Quebec.
+With over 200 km of cross-country skiing trails and opportunities to snowshoe, hike, snow bike or winter camp, the Instagram opportunities are endless!

-Tip: Spending the night in the wilderness is definitely the best way to get the full winter experience.
-Gatineau Park has four-season winter tents, yurts and wood cabins available for rent all season long.
+Tip: Spending the night in the wilderness is the best way to get the full winter experience.
+Gatineau Park has four-season winter tents, yurts and wood cabins available for rent all year-long.

 Looking for a perfect view of Parliament Hill and the Ottawa skyline?
-Then head down to the banks of the Ottawa River, to the Voyageurs Pathway on the Gatineau side of the river.
+Then head to the Gatineau side of the Ottawa river, down to the Voyageurs Pathway.
 Winter provides a unique view with ice and snow flowing freely down the river (depending on weather conditions).
-One day you’ll find it covered in snow, while the next you might be able to snap a great Parliament reflection shot on a still winter day.
-On very cold days you may even be able to catch a glimpse of fog coming off the river – this happens when the outdoor temperature is colder than the river.
+One day you’ll find the river covered in snow, while the next, you might be able to capture a great Parliament reflection shot.
+On very cold days you may even be able to catch a glimpse of fog coming off the river – this happens when the air temperature is colder than the river.

-It’s the largest naturally frozen outdoor skating rink in the world, a UNESCO World Heritage Site and very uniquely Ottawa.
-No winter visit is complete without a shot from this winter wonder.
-However keep your eye on the temperature, as the canal is only open when the mercury dips low enough to allow it to freeze solid.
+This bucket list must-do is the largest naturally frozen outdoor skating rink in the world, a UNESCO World Heritage Site and very uniquely Ottawa.
+No winter visit is complete without a shot from the Rideau Canal Skateway, day or night.
+However, keep your eye on the temperature, as the canal is only open for skating when the mercury dips low enough to allow it to freeze solid.

-Tip: There are many great vantage points from the Canal, but for a unique, off the beaten path spot, check out the skateway at Patterson Creek – a cute stone arched bridge will lead you to the offshoot.
+Tip: There are many great vantage points from the Skateway.
+For a unique, off-the-beaten-path spot, check out Patterson Creek where a pretty stone-arched bridge will lead you to quaint offshoot of the Canal.

 Fairmont Château Laurier

-It’s our very own winter castle and a great place to snap an iconi winter pic.
-The Fairmont Château Laurier stands tall beside the famous Rideau Canal locks and is just steps away from Parliament Hill and the ByWard Market.
-With it’s historic architecture and fairy tail allure, it’s the perfect spot for that quintessential winter photo.
+It’s our very own winter castle and a great place to snap an iconic winter picture.
+The Fairmont Château Laurier stands tall beside the famous Rideau Canal Locks and is just steps away from Parliament Hill and the ByWard Market area.
+With its historic architecture and fairy tale allure, this hotel is the perfect spot for that quintessential winter photograph.

-Tip: Head down to the Bytown Museum for a unique view from the bottom of the locks, or to the Mackenzie King Bridge beside the Shaw Centre for a postcard perfect view.
+Tip: Head down to the nearby Bytown Museum for a unique view from the bottom of the Locks, or to the Mackenzie King Bridge beside the Shaw Centre for a postcard perfect view.